-They also add important diversity to rural people’s livelihoods, food baskets and income sources.
+They add important diversity to rural people’s livelihoods and income sources.
 Creating different income opportunities spreads the risk and strengthens the resilience of rural people, especially in the face of changing climatic conditions.

-Just as importantly, these are plants where Zimbabwean producers have a natural advantage over other producers internationally, because we’re growing them in their native environment.
-We can only ever be bit part players in the global soya bean industry, for example.
-But we could be the lead actors when it comes to nyimo beans.
+They are plants where Zimbabwean producers have a natural advantage over other producers internationally, because we’re growing them in their native environment.
+While rural Zimbabwean farmers may struggle to compete with other countries in things like soy, they are substantially more competitive when it comes to local species.